For Information - Open Orientation for Individuals Interested in Volunteering

 Folding Newspapers

 Something everyone can do!
 We use newspaper in our cat and puppy cages EVERYDAY, so we are always in need of folded newspaper.
 By folding the papers and removing the inserts, you can help speed up our cleaning process, allowing our staff to devote more time to animal care.
-See Fold and donate newspapers for the shelter to learn more.
+See this link to learn more.

 Sometimes newspapers need to be folded at the shelter.
 If you’re a shelter volunteer with extra time on your hands, ask the Shelter Manager or Volunteer Coordinator if there are papers that need to be folded.